bahricanyesil/flutter-animated-login/README.md

 ## Complete Example

-You can see the complete example in the example folder with example project.
+You can see the [complete example](https://github.com/bahricanyesil/flutter-animated-login/tree/master/example) in the example folder with the example project.
 The video recordings for the example project are shown above via gifs.

 ### Basic example